 Distracted driving is another possible explanation for the rise of the red light runner linked fatalities. the increase in deaths coincides with greater smartphone use.
 Distracted driving is seen as a factor in a recent spike in road deaths.
 Nationally, traffic deaths rose from an all-time low of 32,744 in 2014 to 37,133 in 2017 and 36,750 in 2018. the 21st Century driver has many distractions but the rapid growth of mobile communications devices is seen as a reason for an epidemic of distracted driving wrecks.

 If you take your eyes off the road for a few seconds to check a text or your Facebook page, you may run a red light or a stop sign and cause a serious accident.

 Contact Our Lawyer for Car Accidents Caused by Running Red Lights in Maryland

-At Rice, Murtha & Psoras, our legal team helps many people whose lives have been turned upside down by red light runners.
-It only takes a matter of seconds to end up with serious injuries or disabilities from the actions of an inattentive or reckless driver.
-The intersections of Maryland are dangerous and unpredictable places.
-Drivers who ha e the right of way seldom expected to be hit by a red light runner.
-The effects are often devastating.
+At Rice, Murtha & Psoras, our legal team helps many people whose lives have been turned upside down by red light runners. it only takes a matter of seconds to end up with serious injuries or disabilities from the actions of an inattentive or reckless driver. the intersections of Maryland are dangerous and unpredictable places.
+Drivers who ha e the right of way seldom expected to be hit by a red light runner. the effects are often devastating.
 We fight for justice against the at-fault driver’s insurance company.
-Please talk to our experienced Baltimore personal injury lawyer as soon as possible at 410-431-0911.
+Please talk to our experienced Baltimore personal injury lawyer as soon as possible at 410-694-7291.